tonethar/IGME-430-Spring-2021/projects/project-1.md

 2) Users must be able to add data to the API (with limitation).
 For example, maybe your app is a collection of images and keywords.
 You might then have a way for the user to add an image url and keywords to your API

 3) Users will be able to view API data that others have posted.
-For example, a list of images and keywords that
+For example, a list of images and keywords

 4) The application must be performant and run as expected.
 There must not be any hiccups or performance issues when the server is under a light load.
 Common user errors must be handled gracefully on both the client-side and server-side: